 These financial statements prepared in accordance with Swiss GAAP FER, Swiss law and the association's articles of incorporationare the responsibility of the Board.
-Our responsibility is to perform a limited statutory examination on these financial statements.
+Our responsibilon these financial statements.
 We confirm that we meet the licensing and independence requirements as stipulated by Swiss law.